 Growing Parsnips at the Allotment

 Parsnips are a much-loved root vegetable that can be left in the ground until you are ready to use them.
-They are a low maintenance vegetable once they get going!
+They are a low-maintenance vegetable once they get going!
+Although slow-growing, these delicious, earthy root vegetables are well worth the effort.

-To do this, use a lidded tub like a Tupperware box or old ice cream tub and lay some kitchen roll/absorbent tissue and soak in lukewarm water.
+When chitting Parsnip seeds, use a lidded tub like a Tupperware box or old ice cream tub, lay some kitchen roll/absorbent tissue and soak in lukewarm water.
 Lay your seeds on top and close the lid.
-Place the box in a dark and warm place for 4-6 days and then check the seeds for sprouting.
+Place the box in a dark and warm place for 4-6 days and then check the germinating Parsnip seeds for sprouting.

-You can start your parsnip seeds off during February and if you are based in a cooler location, wait until March or April once the soil has warmed up before sowing.
+After germinating your Parsnip seeds, you can begin sowing them during February and if you are based in a cooler location, wait until March or April once the soil has warmed up before sowing.

 As the parsnips grow, thin them out if required.
 They will have luscious green, bushy foliage and when this starts to die off during late summer and early autumn, the parsnips are ready for pulling up.